civicrm/civicrm-user-guide/docs/initial-set-up/installation-and-basic-set-up.md

     should be included in the dashboard here.
 EXAMPLE: If you don't want constituents to view their own contribution history, deselect that option.
--   **WYSIWYG Editor** - The editor provided to users to enter text in fields that allow HTML formatting (such as the introductory section for your online contribution pages).
-You can choose either CKEditor or TinyMCE.
-It's a good idea to try out both and see which is more comfortable for you and your users.
+-   **WYSIWYG Editor** - Select **CKEditor** to provided users with an easy way to enter text into fields that allow HTML formatting (such as the introductory section for your online contribution pages).
+You can configure CKEditor (see http://ckeditor.com/) to add or remove functionality as desired.
+Select **Textarea** if you don't want to provide a WYSIWYG editor.
 -   **Enable Popup Forms** - this is on by default.
 Uncheck to  revert to opening the form by refreshing the page.
 -   **Individual Display Name** - Display name format for individual contact display names.